-6.75 Wellness services
+6.77 Wellness and well-being services

-The term wellness services is not sufficiently clear or precise, and needs to be specified in more detail.
+The term wellness services is not sufficiently clear or precise, and therefore needs to be specified in more detail.
 This is because there is currently no definition of such services that would put them into one - and only one - class.
 Despite being a known market phenomenon, the interpretation of the scope of this service is not entirely clear and can differ from one enterprise to another.